merenlab/merenlab.org/_posts/anvio/2015-05-02-anvio-tutorial.md

 ## anvi-init-bam

-anvio likes BAM files when they are sorted and indexed.
-This is why I named your BAM file for sample X you got from CLC or Bowtie as `X-raw.bam` instead of `X.bam`.
-To initialize this BAM file you can run this command:
+Anvi'o requires BAM files to be sorted and indexed.
+This is why I named the example BAM file for Sample X CLC or Bowtie generated as `X-raw.bam`, instead of `X.bam`.

+If your BAM files already sorted and indexed (i.e., for each sample there is a `.bam` and `.bam.bai` file in your working directory), you can skip this step.
+Otherwise, to initialize the BAM file for Sample X you can run this command (note that the output file name is only the sample prefix, and it is not `X.bam` but only `X` without an extension):

     anvi-init-bam X-raw.bam -o X